How Do Solar Lights Work?

 - Stylish: As demand for solar lighting grows, manufacturers are offering many styles for both home and commercial use.

 - No wiring or trenching: Traditional outdoor lighting requires expensive wiring and trenching.
-Solar lights do not because the technology is self-contained.
-Using solar lights can save time and money.
+Solar lights don’t require this because the technology is self-contained.

 - Helps with green credentials: For businesses striving to achieve green business certification, installing solar lights can help.